 This 100% plant-based cafe’s name makes more sense in Japanese (KOMEDA for Komeda Coffee, and the “is” is a part of “daizu,” which means soybean).
-True to its name, much of the menu here do contain soy.
+True to its name, much of the menu here does contain soy.

 What makes KOMEDA is so special?
 If you’re searching for comfort food, KOMEDA is has got you covered, with voluminous burgers, pasta, and sandwiches.
 If you are looking for a quick coffee break and some dessert, KOMEDA is has a huge selection of plant-based lattes and coffee, and Japanese fluffy pancakes.
 There is also free WiFi.